 "Another dead end."

 He sighed heavily.
 Conn didn't like trying to hunt down an adversary who was experienced in the ways of the city streets without access to all his usual resources.
-Especially when he was sure that there was much more going on then there was supposed to be.
+Especially when he was sure that there was much more going on than there was supposed to be.
 If Gage Worthmann and LIM were running the DLE in circles to cover up their own misdeeds, were they also manipulating the military?

 "Be funny if this whole show was just a fancy way to hide the fact that Project Nuada was a total bust," he murmured under his breath.
 "Pretend it's stolen and no need to lose face with Mother Brain and the commanders."